 The organization also observes that many grill-related fires involve flammable liquids and the presence of children.
 The NFPA recommends cooking away from the home to help reduce potential fire hazards.

 1. Grilling in the Garage will Produce Carbon Monoxide

 The first concern is the carbon monoxide levels.
 Carbon monoxide is a colorless, odorless gas that can cause serious health problems if it accumulates in high concentrations.

 The garage door and windows should be left open to allow for ventilation as well as to keep the carbon monoxide levels down.

 Charcoal fires contribute to high levels of CO in the atmosphere.
 This is because when the wood is heated, it releases CO.
 When large amounts of wood are burned quickly like, in a charcoal fire, much more CO gets released into the atmosphere than if someone had slowly heated it over a long period.

 Gas grills also produce carbon monoxide.
 This gas can cause suffocation in a matter of mere minutes.
 Simple, uncontrolled amounts of this gas can be fatal even if you’re only partially enclosed.

 Opening your service doors or garage doors isn’t always enough to prevent high levels of CO.
-This is a great point for not grilling in garage.

 Plus, since CO molecules are made of gases, they will naturally flow through vents and, if the volume is high enough, they can spread to other parts of the house.